RyanGao67/ComputerScience/Computer_Network.md

 ![](./img/Computer_Network1.png)
 11. terminology and layers
 ![](./img/Computer_Network2.png)
-12. IP address is an layer 3 logical address assigned by an administrator(unlike MAC address that is burnt into NIC by manufacturer)
+12. IP address is an layer 3 logical address assigned by an administrator(unlike MAC address that is burnt into NIC by manufacturer, There is no relationship.
+A MAC Address is a layer-2 address, and an IP address is a layer-3 address.
+The network layers are independent of each other.
+The ARP cache is the the link between them.
+The Address Resolution Protocol is responsible for converting an IP-address to a MAC-address.)
 13. An IP address is used to uniquely identify a device on the network and is used by routers to determine where the device is
 14. The IP address can change within a subnet for example when using DHP or Dynamic Host configuration Protocol
 15. An IP address is used to uniquely identify a device on the network and is used by routers to determine where that device is.
 So a router routes traffic to a destination IP address based on a hirarchy of network and host